The Delicate Path of Treating Addiction Among Doctors

 Michael Baron, the FSPHP president, stressed that as a physician, he prefers to treat “safety-sensitive occupational workers” with naltrexone — which is used to treat both opioid use disorder and alcohol use disorder, but is not an opioid — out of concern about potential adverse effects that buprenorphine could have on cognitive function, citing a protocol published by the Substance Abuse and Mental Health Services Administration and another study co-authored by researchers at the University of Florida and the state PHP.
 There is also a possibility that those prescribed buprenorphine could increase the dose, Baron told Undark.
 “It’s an easy drug to abuse.”

-Not everyone agrees though: “I haven’t seen convincing evidence that buprenorphine causes cognitive impacts which would limit a physician’s ability to practice,” Sarah Wakeman, the medical director for the Massachusetts General Hospital Substance Use Disorder Initiative and an assistant professor at Harvard Medical School wrote in an email.
+Not everyone agrees though: “I haven’t seen convincing evidence that buprenorphine causes cognitive impacts which would limit a physician’s ability to practice,” Sarah Wakeman, the medical director for the Massachusetts General Hospital Substance Use Disorder Initiative and an associate professor at Harvard Medical School wrote in an email.

 Wakeman routinely prescribes the drug in her clinic, she said, without any indication of cognitive harm to patients, though she acknowledged more research is needed to put the issue to rest.
 She said: “Only buprenorphine and methadone have shown mortality benefit.
 So of all the treatments we have for opioid use disorder, only methadone and buprenorphine save lives, and that’s been shown again and again.”